 - Abstract on the effects of Phovia in deep pyoderma was presented at the 29th Annual Congress of the European Society and College of Veterinary Dermatology (September, 2017).
 Preliminary results demonstrated that dogs that received Phovia twice weekly in conjunction with oral antibiotics (cefadroxil) achieved clinical remission in 4.3±1.3 weeks compared to 15.5±3.5 weeks for dogs receiving cefadroxil alone.
 The study also showed significant up-regulation of factors involved in tissue repair including, transformational growth factor-β, epidermal growth factor, neural growth factor, platelet-derived growth factor, matrix metalloproteinase 1 and 9 and increased expression of collagen lll, as well as down regulation of pro-inflammatory mediator tumor necrosis factor-α.
 Click here to view presented poster

 - Abstract on the effects of Phovia superficial pyoderma was accepted as an oral presentation at BSAVA congress (British Small Animal Veterinary Association – April, 2018).
-Preliminary results demonstrated that dogs that received Phovia twice weekly achieved clinical remission in 2.3±0.7 weeks compared to 3.75±1.0 weeks for dogs who received oral antibiotics only (cefadroxil).
-Click here to view presentation
+Preliminary results demonstrated that dogs that received Phovia once weekly achieved clinical remission in 2.4±1.1 weeks compared to 3.75±1.0 weeks for dogs who received oral antibiotics (cefadroxil).
+Click here to read abstract

 - Phovia shows potential to significantly accelerate time to clinical resolution and, in cases of deep pyoderma, reduce the duration of exposure to systemic antibiotics.